matry/documentation/README.md

 The Matry programming language is the first domain-specific language created explicitly for user interface designers.

-Matry is clean, efficient, and expressive.
+Matry's syntax has been carefully crafted to avoid conventions from the programming world, and to use common verbiage and mental models from the design industry.
-Its syntax conforms to designers mental models, allowing them to express their ideas with clarity and ease.
+This allows designers to express their ideas with clarity and ease.
 It is also platform-agnostic, hiding unnecessary implementation details that are best left to developers.

 ---